Student Mentoring Cohort

 Dr. Miguel G. Echevarría, Jr.

-Associate Professor of NT & Greek Southeastern Seminary
+Associate Professor of NT and Greek Southeastern Seminary

 As a person of Cuban descent, Dr. Echevarría appreciates the contributions that Latinos make to theological education, which are often overlooked in majority culture contexts.
 As a result, he believes that valuing the voices and contributions of Latinos and other underrepresented groups leads to a more biblical vision of education in Christian colleges and seminaries.
-He is the author of The Future Inheritance of Land in the Pauline Epistles (Pickwick) and essays such as “Middleton and Wright Have We Loved But Padilla and Escobar” (Southeastern Theological Review).
-His forthcoming works include A Basic Guide to the New Testament (Baker), 40 Questions About the Apostle Paul (Kregel Academic, co-authored with Benjamin P. Laird), and short commentaries on John and 1, 2, 3 John in The New Testament in Color: A Multiethnic Commentary on the New Testament (IVP).
+He is the author of The Future Inheritance of Land in the Pauline Epistles (Pickwick), Engaging the New Testament (Baker), 40 Questions About the Apostle Paul (Kregel Academic, co-authored with Benjamin P. Laird), and short commentaries on John and 1, 2, 3 John in The New Testament in Color: A Multiethnic Commentary on the New Testament (IVP).